railwayapp/docs/src/docs/deploy/exposing-your-app.md

 generate and apply a Let's Encrypt certificate.
 This means that any custom domain on Railway will automatically be accessible via `https://`.

+### External SSL Certificates

+We currently do not support external SSL certificates since we provision one for you.

 ## Provider Specific Instructions